ganrad/ose-fis-jms-tx/README.md

   ```
   ActiveMQ Admin URL : https://<host>:8161/admin
   ```
-  * On the admin web page, click on the link *'Send'*.
+3. On the admin web page, click on the link *'Send'*.
 In the next page, specify **'vehiQ'** as the *'Queue'* name in the *Destination* field.
 Copy the XML message you saved in Step 1 into the *'Message body'* text box below.
 Then click on *'Send'*.
 See screenshot below.

   ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-jms-tx/master/images/amq-send.png)

-3. The XML files should be immediately read by this microservice, the data should be converted to JSON format & persisted to the collection *'ose'* within MongoDB database *'test'*.
-You should also be able to view corresponding log messages in the command window as shown below.
+4. The Vehicle (*Batch* update) XML message should be immediately read from the queue by this microservice.
+This message would then be split into individual XML messages and each message would be sent to the respective REST service end-point.
+You should be able to view Http response code returned by the REST service end-points in the command window as shown below.

    ```
    2016-05-17 22:52:08,531 [e://target/data] INFO  readVehicleFiles               - Read Vehicle Data File : /deployments/target/data/vn01.xml